thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

   * Database driver formats the results
   * Web server does something with them
 * Data Flow Diagrams
-  * Introduce the students to DFDs, but tell them they don't need to know how to how to write them- they're really useful for demonstrating the role of databases, but otherwise they're a kinda-rare UML artifact
+  * Introduce the movies to DFDs, but tell them they don't need to know how to how to write them- they're really useful for demonstrating the role of databases, but otherwise they're a kinda-rare UML artifact
   * DFDs have these elements:
     * Actors
     * Processes